-Management's current expectations for 2018 remain consistent with the details outlined in the Business Outlook presented in the Company's February 6, 2018 release.

-On a quarterly basis, Management continues to expect 2018 revenues and EPS to reflect a profile similar to 2017, including EPS being more second-half weighted.
-Third quarter 2018 EPS is expected to be in the range of \$0.68 to \$0.73 per share.
-Management expects 2018 GAAP EPS in the range of \$3.55 to \$3.65 per share and Adjusted EPS in the range of \$2.65 to \$2.75 per share, adjusting for the first quarter 2018 incremental net tax benefits resulting from U.S. Tax Reform and the second quarter 2018 cost reduction charges in the USG and Filtration segments.
+Management's current expectations for 2018 remain consistent with the details outlined in the Business Outlook presented in previous releases.
+Management expects 2018 GAAP EPS in the range of \$3.55 to \$3.65 per share and Adjusted EPS in the range of \$2.65 to \$2.75 per share, adjusting for the 2018 incremental net tax benefits resulting from U.S. Tax Reform and the 2018 cost reduction charges in the USG and Filtration segments.